Seabhac-94/share_a_script/README.md

 4. User Logout: Enables the user to end the session.
 5. Navbars: The navbars are designed to change depending on whether or not users are logged in or not.
 6. Share Your Story: Once users are logged in they will have access to the Share Your Story form.
 This form will give the user an option of inputing Author's First and Last Name - this part of the form in particular is important as it gives the user an option of giving a psuedo-name or "Anonymous".
+7. My Account - Users can see their own individual scripts rom the My Account section.
-7. Delete Script: Users have the ability to delete scripts that only they have shared from the My Account section
+8. Delete Script: Users have the ability to delete scripts that only they have shared from the My Account section
+9. Edit Script: Users have the ability to edit scripts that only they have shared from the My Account section
+10. View scripts: Any visitiors to the site can view all work on the site, sorted by category.

 #### Possible Future Features